stanbaek/ece387/docs/Labs/Lab9_SLAM.md

     - Push your code to GitHub and confirm that it has been successfully uploaded.
     **NOTE:** _If the instructor can't find your code in your repository, you will receive a grade of 0 for the coding part._

-1. **[5 Points] Submit Screenshots**
+1. **[10 Points] Submit Screenshots**
-    - Submit two screenshot on Gradescope
+    - Submit the two screenshots on Gradescope

 1. **[10 Points] Demonstration**
-    - Show the robot successfully move between two walls.
+    - Show the robot successfully move between two walls in the simulation environment.

 1. **[10 Points] Reflection and Analysis**
     - Provide your reflection and analysis on Gradescope